 - sampling and plotting the results as volumes of clinker constituens and equilibrated phases for the time span from 0 to 10'000 hours.

 In 10-15 seconds, when calculations are finished, the recipe tables and bar charts, as well as the process simulation plot, will appear automatically.
 Tables and the plot can be expanded or collapsed by clicking on the triangle symbols located on the left-hand side.

 The plot area has its own controls, as shown below:

 These controls in the "Plot select..." row are drop-down lists that let the user change the abscissa, the ordinate(s), and the frame chart type (expanded above), each by two mouse clicks.
 Any such change will automatically replot the frame, making it easy and fast to play with the options and to obtain the desired plot, as shown in screen images gallery.

 In this version of CemGEMS, the user can save the plot frame into PNG or PDF file using "Export2png" or "Export2pdf" buttons.
 It is also possible to save the plot or another area of web page into PNG format using any screen capture function (In MacOS, for example, activated by Cmd_Shift_4).

-Expanding the Data Table (by clicking to its triangle) shows the data plotted in the above frame, as defined by the "Abscissa" and "Ordinate" selection.
+Expanding the Data Table (by clicking at its triangle) shows the data plotted in the above frame, as defined by the "Abscissa" and "Ordinate" selection.
 By default, the table contains all process steps as rows.
 Using a "gate" selection after clicking and dragging in the bottom frame causes the table to display only a selected range of process steps.

 Upon clicking on the "Export2csv" button, the data shown in the table will be exported into a .csv (comma-separated-values) format file located in "Downloads" folder local to your device.
-This file can be imported into Excel, LibreOffice, Numbers or another spreadsheet or plotting program.
+This file can be imported into Excel, LibreOffice, Numbers or any other spreadsheet or plotting program.